Movorg/barnsley-fern/README.md

       * drawing speed of elements.
 *   You can stop and resume the rendering process from the same place.

-# What is Barnsley Fractal?
+# What is Barnsley Fern?

 The **Barnsley Fern** is a fascinating and visually striking fractal pattern that was discovered by British mathematician and computer scientist Michael Barnsley in 1988.
 This fractal is renowned for its intricate, fern-like appearance and is a prominent example of an iterated function system (IFS) fractal.